Mochael/NotesWebsite/search_pages_markdown/How Not to be Wrong Excerpt Public Opinion Doesn't Exist.md

 - Suppose those 495 voters who wrote “Wright, Kiss, Montroll” had decided to vote for Kiss instead, leaving the other two candidates off their ballot
 - And let’s say 300 of the Wright-only voters switch to Kiss too

-1. Wright now has 2502 first place votes so he gets eliminated
+1. Wright now has 2502 first place votes so he gets eliminated instead of Montroll
 2. The election then goes down to Montroll vs. Kiss, and Montroll wins, 4067–3777

-Basically if we give Wright more votes, he will end up losing the election.
+Basically if we give Kiss more votes, he will end up losing the election.